Vietnam

 Can you see the tiny quail egg in my bowl?

-Mi Quang is a popular noodle dish that originated from Quang Nam province, the very region where Hoi An is located.
+Mi Quang is a popular noodle dish originating from Quang Nam province, the same region where Hoi An is located.
 This dish is perfect for summer, with its abundance of greens and minimal broth, making it a refreshing alternative when it’s too hot for a hearty noodle soup.

 The handmade noodles have a creamy texture, and the crushed fried rice crackers add a satisfying crunch.
-The boiled quail egg is the highlight, elevating the dish to another level.
+The boiled quail egg is the standout, elevating the dish to a new level.
 Topped with peanuts, each bite of Mi Quang offers a delightful crunch.

 This dish promises a surprising and delicious experience, making it a must-try when you’re in Hoi An.